Tarqwyn/StateMachineSaloon/README.md

 - Clone the repository

+- Create a new config file in `assets/config`.
+Name it `<JIRA_NUMBER>.json`.

+- Add all the required values.
+Use an existing config for an example of what to put into it.

-- In the project open the file 'assets/markup/bbcFooter.html' and edit it to reflect the new story details
+- Edit the file `node_modules/model.js` by changing the variable `jiraNumber` at the beginning of the file to the jira number for this new shorthand.

 - From terminal cd into the project directory and type: